Social Work & Human Services Calculators

 Frequently Asked Questions

 No. All calculations run entirely in your browser.
-We do not collect, transmit, or store any client information, income data, or benefits details.
-Your social work data remains private and confidential.
+We do not collect, transmit, or store any data you enter.
+Client eligibility information and case details never leave your device.

 Disclaimer